FutureActivities/Craft3-Contact-API/README.md

-# Craft 3 Contact API
+# Craft Contact API

+Use v2 for Craft 3.
+use v3+ for Craft 4.

 This plugin adds the ability to send contact forms via a REST API endpoint.
 Messages are emailed to the address specified and saved in the CMS.